ebjornset/DryGen/docs/verbs/mermaid-er-diagram-from-json-schema.md

 #tree-shaking-roots: # List of string
 #-
 ```
-{% include notification.html status="is-dark"
+>[!TIP]
-message="You can generate the same template your self with the command
+>You can generate the same template your self with the command

-`dry-gen options-from-commandline --verb mermaid-er-diagram-from-json-schema`"
+>
-%}
+>`dry-gen options-from-commandline --verb mermaid-er-diagram-from-json-schema`